skcript/styleguide-css/README.md

 .User--Profile--Name {}
 #User--Profile--JS {}
 ```
 Begin the ID or a Class with the purpose.
 Ex.
-If you are designing a user profile seciton of the site, start with User--Profile and append it with the sub classes.
+If you are designing a user profile section of the site, start with User--Profile and append it with the sub classes.
 If a particular ID or Class is associated with an JavaScript event, append ***JS*** to that particular class.

+**Clarification:** Always prefer using classes rather than IDs.
+Its easier to debug.
+Use IDs only when you need it for JavaScript actions that are unique to only one div.

 #### Images and Icons
 **lowercase** image filenames and begins with a **purpose**